New and emerging challenges in the 21st century demand a different kind of social worker.

 Our courses and training incorporate evidence-based and evidence-informed research and practices, including new findings in future-forward areas such as artificial intelligence and neuroscience that are pushing the envelope in prevention and intervention and providing more interdisciplinary opportunities for social workers.

-Our new 42 credit hour MSW program is created for people like you, who can’t wait to change the world.
+Our MSW program is created for people like you, who can’t wait to change the world.

 - We have streamlined courses and made our program more customizable so you can focus on your interests.

-- Options for accelerated, traditional, and working professionals mean that you can earn your degree with a schedule that makes sense for you.
+- On-campus, hybrid and online options mean that you can earn your degree with a schedule that makes sense for you.

 - Our partnerships with major organizations in LA mean that you can get invaluable real-world experience that often leads to job placements after graduation.